smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/03-Train-taxiFare-on-gcp/README.md

 - Submit a first training task on a few samples to check that your workflow runs without errors on GCP servers
 - Submit a real training task on more samples to benefit from GCP doing all the work for you ;)

-💡**NB: Check that all the dependencies are inside the setup.py file**
+💡**NB: Check that all the dependencies are inside the `requirements.txt` file**

 ## Use your model for predictions

 Now, have a look at `predict.py` and specifically check how we:
 👉 load pipeline model from storage
 👉 apply predictions on test sample

 💡**NB: It is pretty much the same code as yesterday, the only difference is that we get our `model.joblib` from the cloud and not from our laptop**